jon-jacky/home/commonplace.md

   the novel that she has written. ...
 As the heroine, Fleur Talbot, says, 'Sometimes I don't actually meet a character I have created in a novel until some time after the novel has been written and published.'"

+- Reflexive Hostility by Blake Morrison, review of *Flashlight* by Susan Choi in *London Review of Books*  9 Oct 2025, p.
+47

+  "It's brave of Choi to make her main character so dislikable,  a trick she learned from Muriel Spark.
+'The great thing about Spark,' she said in an interview, 'is that she frees you from that infantile desire to affirm your own goodness by identifying with characters who are good.
+  There's no moral center.
+The girls are awful.
+The men are awful.
+  Jean Brodie is terrible.
+And the writing is terrific.'"

+  (I don't agree it is infantile to want to identify with good.
+  Also, there is a big difference between likable and good.)

 28 Aug 2025  <a name="28-Aug-2025"></a>